 Credit Cards Payoff Calculator

 This calculator creates a cost-efficient payback schedule for multiple credit cards using the Debt Avalanche method.
 To evaluate the repayment of a single credit card only, or for further information about credit cards and how they work, please visit our credit card calculator.

 Why Have More Than One Credit Card?

 Given a qualifying credit score, it is fairly common for people to have more than one credit card; in the U.S., Americans average more than 2 cards per person.
 There can be many reasons why it can be beneficial to have more than one, and some are listed below:

 - Multiple Perks—The main benefit of carrying multiple credit cards is that there are many different types with different benefits.
-Rewards credit cards that provide their users with different rewards like airline mileage, hotel bookings, or retail discounts based on spending.
-Balance-transfer credit cards that temporarily allow the incurrence of debt without interest, or business credit cards that help separate personal expenses from business ones for tax reasons, and much more.
+Such as rewards credit cards that provide their users with different rewards like airline mileage, hotel bookings, or retail discounts based on spending; balance-transfer credit cards that temporarily allow the incurrence of debt without interest; or business credit cards that help separate personal expenses from business ones for tax reasons, and much more.